-- Annual dues for a calendar year shall be due and payable on July 1st of each year.
-Dues which are unpaid after August 31st of each year shall be deemed delinquent.
+- Annual dues for a calendar year shall be due and payable before July 1st of each year.
+Dues which are unpaid after July 1st of each year shall be deemed delinquent.
 Delinquent dues shall result in a nonmember status.

 - Application fees for Professional, Sustaining, Associate, and Student and Professional Life membership may be set from time to time by the Board at its spring quarter meeting.
 There shall not be an application fee for Professional Life, Fellow, or Honorary membership.

 - Annual dues for new licensees shall be waived from the time of notification of licensure until the close of the following billing cycle.

 MEMBER DISCIPLINE: REMOVAL, SUSPENSION, AND REPRIMAND